parkyo/parkyo.github.io/_posts/2002-6-17-Tech-terms.md

 <li>has an interface to access its functionality in an uniform manner</li>
 <li>easily pluggable with another module that expects its iterface</li>
 <li>packaged in a single unit so that it can be easily deployed</li>

+<strong>Forge</strong> is a web-based collaborative software platform for developing and sharing computer application.